youlalala/marvel/README.md

 1. **Presentation Layer** <br/>
     - `view` : Displays the application data on the screen (Activity/Fragment)
-    - `viewmodel` : Stores UI realted data and interacts with the domain layer.
+    - `viewmodel` : Stores UI related data and interacts with the domain layer.
 2. **Domain Layer** <br/>
   Contains the **business logic** of the application. <br/>
-  It's a individual moduel and complete java/kotlin module. <br/> The domain layer is responsible for encapsulating complex business logic, or simple business logic that is reused by multiple ViewModels.
+  It's an individual module and complete java/kotlin module. <br/> The domain layer is responsible for encapsulating complex business logic, or simple business logic that is reused by multiple ViewModels.
     - `usecase` : Contains the business logic of the application.
     - `repository interface`